fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 A customer at Club Med charges his bracelet with 100 €, which is used within the club area as a money substitute.
 Multiple consumptions are made using different POS systems.
 Each POS system uses its own different POS receipt IDs, and 'cbArea' is changing as well.
 At check-out, the customer is getting paid out the remaining credit on the bracelet.

 In this example, we are using the payitem option for managing the multi-purpose voucher transactions.
-A negative amount of 'ftPayItemCase' `0x444500000000000D` gets converted to a multi-purpose voucher purchase. 'ftPayItemCaseData' is being used to add the additional information of the use of the "NFC-bracelet NR.
-321".
-In this case, the bracelet can be used as identifier across multiple involved POS systems.
+A negative amount of 'ftPayItemCase' `0x444500000000000D` gets converted to a multi-purpose voucher purchase. 'ftPayItemCaseData' is being used to add the additional information of the use of the NFC-bracelet (e.g."NFC-bracelet NR.
+321").
+In this case, the NFC-bracelet can be used as identifier across multiple involved POS systems.

 After charging the bracelet, the customer redeems the voucher in several cases.
 A positive amount of 'ftPayItemCase' `0x444500000000000D` gets converted to a multi-purpose voucher redemption.
 The negative amount of payment indicates the credit available after the redemption.